madhusudhan1234/coding-task/readme.md

 ## How to Run this ?
  - Clone the project to your computer by running the command "git clone https://github.com/madhusudhan1234/coding-task.git"
  - Rename .env.example file into .env and add your loggly token
- - Run commands "npm install" and then "npm install gulp"
+ - Run commands "npm install" and then "gulp"
  - Go up to your project directory from command line and run the command "php artisan serve" or "php artisan serve --port your-port"
  - Go to your browser and type in the URL "localhost:8000" or "localhost:your-port"
  -  Then, hopefully you may be good to go